-Some models include complex dynamical components dynamic systems: \cite{birrell2011bayesian}, for example, assumes that an age-structured deterministic discrete-time system could approximate the spread of the 2009 pandemic influenza; it accounts for delays between infection and detection of symptomatic cases and places most of the randomness in the observation model.
-A similar approach, with even more complex layers, is considered in other works including \cite{weidemann2014bayesian}, analysing rotavirus data, and in recent works analysing COVID-19 data, e.g. \cite{keeling2020fitting} and \cite{birrell2021real}.
-Conversely, other models adopt higher levels of stochasticity and rely on simplifying assumptions on the dynamics.
+Such models can include complex dynamical components: \cite{birrell2011bayesian}, for example, assumes that an age-structured deterministic discrete-time system could approximate the spread of the 2009 pandemic influenza; it accounts for delays between infection and detection of symptomatic cases and places most of the randomness in the observation model.
+A similar approach, with more complex layers, is considered in other works including \cite{weidemann2014bayesian}, analysing Rotavirus data, and in recent works analysing COVID-19 data, e.g. \cite{keeling2020fitting} and \cite{birrell2021real}.
+However, models adopting higher levels of stochasticity can more realistically account for the noise and variability in the data, but they often rely on simplifying assumptions on the dynamics.
 An example is the work of \cite{lekone2006statistical}: here a discrete-time stochastic model is fitted to Ebola data and substantial, sometimes unrealistic, assumptions are made, including exponentially distributed time to events and full ascertainment of the cases.
 These kinds of models have been particularly utilised for small-size epidemics where the large-numbers deterministic approximation does not hold (e.g. \cite{nishiura2011real}, \cite{funk2018real}).

 Hybrid models that exploit the strength from both approaches could potentially prove useful in many contexts.
-The transmission dynamics of large seasonal epidemics and of pandemics can be reliably approximated by deterministic systems, which, compared to their correspondent stochastic systems, allow greater model complexity (mixing heterogeneity, many compartments, etc.).
+The transmission dynamics of large seasonal epidemics and of pandemics can be reliably approximated by deterministic systems, which, compared to their correspondent stochastic versions, allow greater model complexity (mixing heterogeneity, many compartments, etc.).
 In many contexts, however, the number of cases that become severe and detected might be smaller and subject to significant stochastic variation.
-Stochastic systems would be required to describe the severity process, marking a difference from many models listed above, where most of the randomness lies in the observational process.
+Stochastic systems would be required to describe the severity process, marking a difference from many models listed above.